Max Hirsch (economist): Career in Australia

 In Melbourne in July and August 1904, Hirsch gave a series of three public lectures against socialism.
 These were subsequently published as a pamphlet by Francis Neilson, who wrote in his introduction: "No sounder, no fairer analysis of the proposals and conceptions of socialism is to be found in the literature on the subject."

 Hirsch made several attempts to enter political life without success, but in 1902 was elected to the Victorian Legislative Assembly for Mandurang (near Bendigo, Victoria).
 Hirsch resigned this seat in November 1903 to contest the Wimmera constituency in the Federal house of representatives as the fiscal question was now purely a federal matter.
 However, Hirsch was defeated by 160 votes by the incumbent Protectionist Party member, Pharez Phillips.
 Hirsch had become the recognized leader of the single tax movement, and his ability in both handling this question in public debates and in his writings brought him many supporters.
 In his fight for free trade, then a live question in Australia, Hirsch met with much hostility from vested interests, and his opponents did not forget to remind the public that he was German and a Jew.
 It was even suggested that he was opposed to reasonable wages being paid to the workers.
 This was quite contrary to the facts, as Hirsch was essentially democratic in his views, and held strongly that the higher the wages paid the better for trade.
 In 1906 he again failed to win the election for Wimmera.
 In October 1908 Hirsch left Melbourne on a business mission to Siberia.
 His health had not been good and it was hoped that the sea voyage would benefit him.
 Hirsch died at Vladivostok after a short illness on 4 March 1909.
 He never married.

 Land Values Taxation in Practice, a survey by Hirsch of recent legislative reforms in multiple jurisdictions, was substantially completed by 1908, but was published posthumously in 1910.
 A collection of Hirsch's shorter writings, under the title The Problem of Wealth and Other Essays, was published as a memorial volume in 1911.

 Legacy

-Friends of Hirsch considered that had he would have become a rich man if he had devoted himself entirely to business.
+Friends of Hirsch considered that he would have become a rich man if he had devoted himself entirely to business.
 He was, however, devoted to his ideals, and preferred to work for causes which could bring him little personal reward but which would be for the good of the people.
 He was a clear and vigorous writer and speaker, keenly logical, careful of his facts, and always prepared to meet the difficulties of his case.
 He was no revolutionist, and stated on one occasion that if he were appointed dictator he would bring in the single tax system gradually, so that people who had acquired property under the present system should not be unfairly treated.